Conflux-Chain/conflux-doc/docs/EVM-Space/RPC_Compatibility.md

 ## Notes

 * `eth_sendRawTransaction` only accept 155 transaction, `1559`, `2930` is not supported
-* Method not listed is also not supported.
+* Methods not listed here are also not supported.
 * There is no concept of uncle (aka ommer) blocks.
 The `eth_getUncleByBlockHashAndIndex` and `eth_getUncleByBlockNumberAndIndex` methods always return `null`.
 The `eth_getUncleCountByBlockHash` and `eth_getUncleCountByBlockNumber` methods return zero for valid block IDs and `null` for invalid block IDs.
 Additionally, uncle-related block metadata such as `sha3Uncles` is sha3 of empty hash array.
 * The nonstandard Geth tracing APIs are not supported at present
-* The nonstandard Parity tracing APIs are not supported at present
+* The nonstandard Parity tracing APIs are not supported at present (Will be supported in future)

 ### `pending` tag